• Marketplace

 Sample of booking process with payment:

 In order to connect to Houfy, you must use one of the integrated processor oprtions: at this time Stripe and Square.
-You can still choose to use any payment methods to invoice your guests directly.
+You can still choose to use other payment methods to invoice your guests directly.

 Can my guests still send me an inquiry?